DiGyt/digyt.github.io/_pages/home.md

     overlay_image: false
 ---

 Welcome to by blog.
-Here I try to collect some pieces of code on the topics of Neuroscience, Data Analysis, Neural Networks, Machine Learning, Statistics and Complex Systems in general.
+Here I try to collect some thoughts and code on the topics of Neuroscience, Data Analysis, Neural Networks, Machine Learning, Statistics and Complex Systems in general.